aerospike-examples/aerospike-timeseries-demo/README.md

-#Modelling Time-Series Data for Top Performing Stocks in Aerospike using SortedMaps
+#Modelling Time-Series Data for Top-Performing Stocks in Aerospike using Sorted Maps

 ## Problem
 Storage of Tick Data in an efficient way is a very critical aspect of any Market Data Solution.
 Also, efficient retrieval of not just this data but also summarized data such as top stocks in the period in an efficient manner becomes very important.

 ##Solution
 With the new Sorted Map API in 3.8.4, it is now possible to store sorted map data in Aerospike.
 Using this feature, in a very efficient way, it is now possible to retrieve data based on certain criteria, such as List of Top Ten Values or Portfolio Stock Position.
-These features add to already available features in Aerospike to store Lists and Maps.
+The Sorted Map API adds to the existing features in Aerospike to store Lists and Maps and create Secondary Indexes on these structures.

 ###Data Model
 Specific Ticker Stock data for a day is stored in a single Aerospike record.
-As an example all the data in a day for a particular Ticker, such as AAPL, is stored in a single record.
+As an example, all the data in a day for a particular Ticker, such as AAPL, is stored in a single record.
 The next day's data for AAPL is stored in another record.
 The data is stored inside the record as a Sorted Map.

 To be able to easily calculate average stock value for the day at any given point in time, one can create a separate bin (column) to store the sum of all inserted data points for a particular stock in that day.

-This is how the data would look in Aerospike
+This is how the data would look in Aerospike:

 ```bash
 aql> select * from test.timeseries where pk ='IBM1464892200000'